 A hand-painted slogan on the outside of the bus reads, “Every School, Every Day,” a tagline also used by the Department of Education, although Holley seems unimpressed by the federal government initiative.
 As the bus pulls away, Holley waves and screams, “Have the best day ever!”

-Last year, in the 2015-2016 school year, PS 104 had its highest attendance rate in 20 years, and their chronic absenteeism rate was at an all-time low of 27 percent.
+Last year, in the 2015-16 school year, 104 had its highest attendance rate in 20 years, and their chronic absenteeism rate was at an all-time low of 27 percent.
 Grady attributes this to a school-wide focus on attendance.
 There are parties and rewards for perfect attendance, and phone calls home if a student is absent two days in a row.
 But still, some students are severely chronically absent.
 She estimates 10 to 15 percent of her students miss more than four school days each month.
 “I have a long list on my desk of chronically absent students,” Grady said.

 Holley is convinced you can’t fix chronic absenteeism without fixing poverty.
 “It’s a symptom of poverty.
 It’s a red flag if a kid’s not going to school.
 Chronic absenteeism is not the reason they’re failing out of school,” Holley said.
 “It’s an indication that something is going on with them and that their whole world is falling apart.”